christiskatsouris/Univariate/README.md

 $$X_t = \ell_{t-1} ( X_{t-1}, X_{t-2},... ) + f_t ( X_{t-1}, X_{t-2}, ...., \epsilon_t,  \epsilon_{t-1}).$$

 Therefore, the above equation can only be seen as a proper stochastic process model, if using the innovations, the equation can sequentially generate a series.
+In terms of modelling assumptions we assume the presence of covariance stationary processes with innovation terms that are independently and identically distributed.
+The particular assumption can be relaxed, however in those cases that the innovation sequences do not follow the i.i.d assumption special considerations regarding the asymptotic theory of statistics and sample moments could apply.

+## Remarks

+The above aspects are considered to be the fundamental assumptions in time series models.
+However, often these assumptions could vary depending on both the the econometric model under consideration as well as on the data application.
+For example, when modelling stock returns the presence of serial correlation  has an important interpretation in the financial economics literature.
+Specifically, incorporating serial correlation in models of stock prices and expected returns can provide additional evidence on the validity of the efficient market hypothesis and explain other market anomalies.
+For instance, Lewellen
+(2002) explains that momentum can arise in three ways: (i) positive autocorrelation due to investors expectations of high-performing firms, (ii) negative cross-sectional correlation of a firm with respect to the cross-section of the same industry, and (iii) under the assumption of absence of time-series predictability since momentum strategies are based on unconditional means, positive profits are expected for investing in stocks with the highest unconditional expected returns (see, section 2 of Lewellen (2002)).

 ## Example 1